AlexanderPolenov/IP-geolocation-from-Apache-logs/README.md

-# IP-geolocation-from-Apache-logs
+# IP geolocation from Apache logs
-Filter your requests by recourse name and find out where they are coming from.
+Filter your requests by resource name and find out where they are coming from.

+Uses multi-threading.